Gender violence and rape in Francoist Spain and the democratic transition: Gonzalo Queipo de Llano

 Queipo de Llano had a radio program, where he said of the mass rape which occurred in Seville, "Our brave legionaries and regulars have taught the cowards of the reds what it means to be a man.
 And, by the way, also to women.
 After all, these communists and anarchists deserve it, have not they been playing free love?
 Now at least they will know what real men are and not sissy militiamen.
 They will not fight, no matter how hard they struggle and kick."

-Queipo de Llana would also resort to calling Republican he opposed prostitutes.
+Queipo de Llano would also resort to calling Republican he opposed prostitutes.
 On his radio show, he said of Dolores Ibárruri "The famous Pasionaria has taken it with me because she does not realize that I admire her, for having managed to ascend from virgin of 30 reals to the first figure of the regime."
 His radio show was so explicit in its violence that it was sometimes censored by Francoist forces.
 Ahead of the Málaga–Almería road massacre, which saw thousands of women and children attempting to escape Malaga for Almería, "Yes, red scoundrel from Malaga, wait until I get there in ten days!
 I will sit in a café on Calle Larios drinking beer and for each sip of mine you will fall ten.
 I will fire ten ... for each one of us who you shoot, even if I have to get you out of the grave to do it."
 Of the potential capture of Sevilla and Cordoba, he said, "Tomorrow we take Peñaflor, so let the women of the reds prepare their mourning shawls.
 We are determined to apply the law with inexorable firmness: Morón, Utrera, Puente Genil, to prepare graves.
 I authorize you to kill like any dog who resists you, that if you do so, you will be exempt from all guilt."